 Here’s a look at some of the region’s distilling pioneers:

 - Federal Distilling – The clear nectar of the gods is the specialty at this Kensington must-visit.
 A tribute to the rich history of Philadelphia, Federal’s signature Stateside Urbancraft Vodka is the main attraction.
-Tours and tastings take place Friday through Sunday.
+Tours and tastings take place Wednesday through Saturday.
 1700 N. Hancock Street, statesidevodka.com

-- W.P.
-Palmer Distilling Co. – This Manayunk distillery takes a historical approach to its sole spirit: gin.
-Handcrafted in a copper-pot still, Palmer’s Liberty Gin uses a traditional 18th-century Dutch recipe that calls for rich botanicals, citrus and spices.
+- P. Palmer Distilling Co. – This Manayunk distillery takes a historical approach to its sole spirit: gin.
+Handcrafted in a copper-pot still, Palmer’s Liberty Gin is made with a traditional 18th-century Dutch recipe that calls for rich botanicals, citrus and spices.
+Open Saturdays for tastings and tours.
 376 Shurs Lane, Building A, (215) 588-5108, palmerdistilling.com

 VISIT PHILADELPHIA® is our name and our mission.
 As the region’s official tourism marketing agency, we build Greater Philadelphia’s image, drive visitation and boost the economy.

 On Greater Philadelphia’s official visitor website and blog, visitphilly.com and uwishunu.com, visitors can explore things to do, upcoming events, themed itineraries and hotel packages.
 Compelling photography and videos, interactive maps and detailed visitor information make the sites effective trip-planning tools.
 Along with Visit Philly social media channels, the online platforms communicate directly with consumers.
 Travelers can also call and stop into the Independence Visitor Center for additional information and tickets.